Agent State Desyncs After Restart: Detect Drift and Resync

 Prevention

-- Add a pre-resume verification step that confirms the real world matches checkpoint assumptions before continuing execution.
+• Add a pre-resume verification step that confirms the real world matches checkpoint assumptions before continuing.

-- Add checksums and a completion flag to checkpoint records; reject and alert on incomplete or corrupted checkpoints.
+• Add a checksum, a completion flag, and a schema_version to checkpoints; reject and alert on incomplete or corrupted ones, and migrate on load.

-- Include the hash of key external artifacts (files, schema versions, API endpoint versions) in the checkpoint, not just internal state.
+• Include hashes of key external artifacts (files, schema version, API resource versions) in the checkpoint, not just internal state.

-- Never use in-process memory as the only state store for any workflow longer than a single LLM call.
+• Never use in-process memory (a bare dict/set or LangGraph InMemorySaver) as the only state store for any workflow longer than a single LLM call.

 FAQ

 Q: Does Temporal guarantee no state desync?
-A: Temporal provides durable execution with event sourcing — the workflow history is the authoritative state, and side effects are recorded before being returned to workflow code.
-This eliminates most desync scenarios.
-However, activities that produce external side effects (file writes, external API calls) must still be idempotent because Temporal may re-execute them on worker restart.
+A: Inside the workflow function, largely yes — Temporal uses durable execution with event sourcing, so the event history is authoritative and already-succeeded activities are skipped and their results reused on replay.
+But activities that produce external side effects (file writes, API calls) must still be idempotent because Temporal may re-execute them on worker restart, and changing workflow code without versioning can cause a nondeterminism error.

-Q: How do I handle a checkpoint that is partially valid — some fields are correct and some are wrong?
-A: Do not try to merge a partial checkpoint with the real world automatically.
-Archive the corrupted checkpoint, run the pre-resume verification, and let the workflow replay from the last fully-valid checkpoint.
-Automatic partial merges produce hard-to-debug hybrid states.
+Q: How do I handle a checkpoint that’s partially valid — some fields correct, some wrong?
+A: Don’t auto-merge a partial checkpoint with the real world.
+Archive the corrupted one, run the pre-resume verification, and replay from the last fully-valid checkpoint.
+Automatic partial merges create hard-to-debug hybrid states.

 Q: How long should I keep old checkpoints?
-A: Keep at least the last 3 checkpoints per workflow run.
-A single retained checkpoint is vulnerable to a write failure during the next checkpoint save.
-Three checkpoints gives you fallback in case the most recent one is corrupted.
+A: Keep at least the last 3 per workflow run.
+A single retained checkpoint is vulnerable to a write failure during the next save; three give you a fallback if the most recent is corrupted.
+For schema-migration code, keep the migration path for as many versions as you might still load on resume — two major versions is a common rule of thumb.